Thailand for Foodies: Where to Eat in the Land of Smiles

 - Eating Thai street food is a great way to keep costs down; street food is what many people live on.

 - Rice is the staple food in Thailand.
 It's important to note that many Thai people only consider a meal complete if it involves rice.
+Rice can be made for sweet and savory desserts and snacks.

 - If you're vegan or vegetarian, then don't panic.
 The quantity and quality of vegan-friendly food and ingredients in Thailand are impressive.

-- Sometimes dishes are cooked using all the animal or plant parts.
+- Sometimes, dishes are cooked using all the animal or plant parts.
 This can catch tourists off guard but makes for an enjoyable Thai food experience.

 - Thailand is a cash-based economy.
 Don't expect Thai street food stalls or local Thai restaurants to accept credit cards.
 Some will, but most won't.
 Always have enough cash.
+It is recommended to get enough change ahead to avoid delays when purchasing with a larger amount bill.

 Fun Foodie Activities in Thailand